-Depending on their ACCESS Language Acquisition Assessment score, students are given either small group sheltered or push-in inclusion services.
+Depending on their ACCESS Language Acquisition Assessment score, students are given either small group sheltered or push-in inclusion or co-taught services.
 Students are instructed in the domains of Listening, Speaking, Reading and Writing in order to give them equal access to grade-level standards.